Did you know that if you keep baby up too long or too short baby won’t sleep well? This post discusses how to correctly count the time baby is awake.

-You know waketime length is very important for good naps, but you have no idea how to calculate waketime length.
-When do you start?
-When do you end?
-How do you know how long your baby was up?
-This post answers that for you.
+You know waketime length is very important for good naps, but you have no idea how to calculate your baby’s wake time length.

 If you want your baby to take a nice long nap, one of the most important bits of knowledge for you to have is to know how to properly calculate waketime length.

 That is all great knowledge, but you need to know how to calculate waketime length.
 If you don’t know how, you will never hit that perfect number.

-Waketime starts when your baby wakes up.
+Waketime starts when your baby wakes.

 Waketime ends when you put your baby in his crib for a nap (or bedtime).
 NOT when baby falls asleep.

 Waketime DOES include feeding time.
 It is time your baby is awake.